Some Republicans Really Don’t Want President Trump To Fire The Director Of Wall Street Critic CFPB

 Others close to GOP gubernatorial hopefuls and other party leaders in Ohio requested anonymity to speak candidly.

-“He’s their best option, no doubt,” one party strategist said.
+“He’s their best option, no doubt,” one party strategist said of Cordray.
 “He could be a linchpin for a very good ticket if he runs.
 Certainly beatable, but gives them the best chance in all likelihood, so I’d rather see them have to go about it with” a lesser-known candidate.

 Another Republican operative believes Cordray “might be able to clear the field” on the Democratic side, where there are three declared candidates (former state legislator Connie Pillich, former US Rep. Betty Sutton, and Ohio Senate Minority Leader Joe Schiavoni) and at least a half-dozen other prospects.